ohler55/oj/README.md

 preference over the to_json() method.
 If neither the to_json() or to_hash() methods exist then the Oj internal Object variable encoding is used.

-Coming soon: As an Object marshaller with support for circular references.

-Coming soon: A JSON stream parser.

 Oj is compatible with Ruby 1.8.7, 1.9.2, 1.9.3, JRuby, and RBX.

+## <a name="plans">Planned Releases</a>

+- Release 0.9: Support for circular references.

+- Release 1.0: A JSON stream parser.

 ## <a name="compare">Comparisons</a>